-1. Battery Park-West 59th Street. ~6 miles one-way.
-Hudson River Park, the second biggest park in NYC after Central Park, extends from Battery Park in the south to West 59th Street in north.
+1. Battery Park-West 59th Street.
+5.2 miles (8.4 km).
+Hudson River Park, the second biggest park in NYC after Central Park, extends from Battery Park in the south to West 59th Street in the north.
 Hudson River Park offers fantastic points of interest, such as Statue of Liberty, Freedom Tower, Chelsea Piers and Intrepid Sea, Air & Space Museum.
 It’s a busy scene, but there are separate bike/pedestrian paths.
 There are additional piers and points to run out to along the way — it’s easy to tack on a couple of scenic miles by doing all of them!
 The most spectacular views are headed south toward Lower Manhattan, and then at the tip at Battery Park.
 For a longer run, you can go around the tip at the south end and then head north along the East River Greenway, with views to Brooklyn and the Brooklyn Bridge.
 NOTE: See map for access points.
 A good one is at W. 56th St.

 2. West 59th-125th Street.
 3.7 miles (6 km).
-The section between West 59th Street and West 72nd Street is an extension of Riverside Park in to the north, mirroring its design.
-Riverside Park, in turn, stretches from West 72nd Street to 125th Street.
-This tends to be more tranquil, but greener than Hudson River Park.
-But it is perfect for a more peaceful run along the river with great views.
+The section between West 59th St. and West 72nd St. is Riverside Park South, an extension of Riverside Park, which stretches from West 72nd St. to West 125th Street.
+This tends to be more tranquil, but greener than Hudson River Park, with peaceful running along the river with great views.
 Do this one way, or a loop of 7.4 miles running along the river one way and on the park pathways on the return.
-Loop here.

 3. West 125th-George Washington Bridge.
-2.6 miles one-way.
+2.6 miles (4.2 km).
 This is another lovely section, very popular with bikers as well.
 Heading north from 125th St. there are wonderful water views most of the way, and plenty of green.
 The route ends at the George Washington Bridge, around 180th St. Good access points at 181st. & 158th.
 Add-On: GW Bridge, Fort Tyron, Inwood Hill Park.